Please note that the existing school review policy and guidelines are under review and will be updated during Term 4, 2023.

 - All schools must participate in a school review every 4 years.

-- informs the development of the school's 4 year School Strategic Plan (SSP).
+- The school review informs the development of the school’s 4 year School Strategic Plan (SSP).

 - The School Review Guidelines, which include links to tools and resources to guide schools through the process, are available in the .

-Using data and evidence, schools undertake a pre-review self-evaluation (PRSE) to form a collective view of current practice and areas for improvement.
+The first component of the review is the pre-review self-evaluation (PRSE) where schools review their data and other evidence to form a collective view of current practice and areas for improvement.

 - assisting the school to complete their PRSE